Mind Waves - Created by Elizabeth A. Miklavcic

 A small child picks up the rock and ....

-Mind Waves was created by Beth Miklavcic as a part of the larger InterPlay: Dancing on the Banks of Packet Creek that conceptually was addressing the overwhelming tenuous devotion that we have toward the inundating wave of digital information and non-experiential knowledge.
+Mind Waves was created by Elizabeth Miklavcic as a part of the larger InterPlay: Dancing on the Banks of Packet Creek that conceptually addressed the overwhelming tenuous devotion that we have toward the inundating wave of digital information and non-experiential knowledge.

-The poem above was the springboard for Mind Waves; the concept of something in stillness that is moved to action, and then that action has a cause and effect.
-The piece started with a Zen Garden filled with sand, a hidden Gardner (Beth Miklavcic) and a Little Girl (Kate Bradford) knitting on the side.
+The poem above was the springboard for Mind Waves; the concept of something in stillness that is moved to action, and that action has a cause and effect.
+The performance work started with a sand filled Zen Garden, a hidden Gardner (Elizabeth Miklavcic) and a Little Girl (Kate Bradford) knitting on the side.
 The Little Girl symbolized the birth of an idea; in this case, she knitted a Web that represented the World Wide Web.

 The shadow of this Web idea moved into physical space, by the Little Girl as she walked, skipped, jumped and turned during the process of weaving a yarn web in Salt Lake City.
 Participants in Boston collaborated by also stringing a web at their performance site.
 This extended the web virtually from one place into another and looked as if both sites were connected literally and figuratively.

 Mind Waves was an artistic reflection of the commodity Internet that started with a few users, but is now full of many things, some good and some bad depending on your point-of-view.
-The issues of network neutrality, of freedom of usage, and of censorship all come into play as the Internet, the World Wide Web, becomes filled with too much stuff and people become entangled in the labyrinth of the Net.
+The issues of network neutrality, freedom of usage, and censorship all come into play as the Internet - the World Wide Web, becomes filled with too much stuff and people become entangled in the labyrinth of the Net.
+Images